binodmainali/feeder/README.md

-This is BLABBER... a simple chat system
+This is Feedster A simple RSS reader